Communication

 The European pharmaceutical industry relies on imported critical metals and a…

-Girls' Interest in Science: The Urgent Need to Combat Stereotypes
+Girls' Interest in Science: The Urgent Need to Take Action Against Stereotypes

 Every year in France, there is a shortage of 20,000 engineers and 60,000 technicians for the…